gbif/hp-sanbi/training/e-learning.md

 -	New and developing methodologies

 This course was first developed as a training workshop held by SANBI-GBIF in 2018 and was facilitated by Arthur Chapman.

+[Click here to go to the Course] (https://elearning.gbif.es/course/61/about)

 **SANBI-GBIF Hosted Training Events taking place in 2022/23**